eficode-academy/git-katas/save-my-commit/README.md

 # Git Kata: Save my commit

 In this repository we had added the holy grail in `holygrail.txt`.
 Unfortunately, we reset our `master` branch to the initial commit.
-Now is is the time to recover from the mistake.
+Now it is time to recover from the mistake.

 ## Setup